Orchard Art: track record

 Orchard Art was showcased at the NACM (National Association of Cider Makers) Parliamentary Reception at the House of Commons in 2012, and was seen by Her Majesty the Queen during her Diamond Day in Hereford.
 The Queen was introduced to one of the Orchard Art participants and admired the work.

 - In May 2013, with the kind permission of the Dean and Chapter and support from HEINEKEN, the Bulmer Foundation held an Orchard Art Service in Hereford Cathedral.
-Please click here to view photos of this memorable celebration, and to download the order of service, songs and addresses made during the service.
+Please click here to view more information about this memorable celebration, including the order of service, songs, addresses and performances given during the service.
+Please click here to view a film made to commemorate this event.

 Orchard Art has allowed people with learning disabilities time in the Herefordshire countryside, and their behaviour has been seen to change by increasing their activity and social interaction.
-The evaluation of the project has proved to be an opening to discuss innovative approaches to health care with commissioners of services.
+The evaluations of the project have proved to be an opening to discuss innovative approaches to health care with commissioners of services.
+Positive engagement with people with disabilities encourages others to think what we can learn from them - not overcomplicating what we do and living in the moment.

-The opening of the exhibition, at which people with learning discabilities shared their achievements with the wider community, was inspirational for all involved and the findings from the evaluation are being used in the national promotion of land based therapies.
+The engagement of people with learning disabilities with the wider community to showcase their achievements is inspirational for all involved and the findings from the evaluations are being used in the national promotion of land based therapies.

-The project is delivered by working in partnership with organisations that offer care to people with learning disabilites of acquired head injuries, considering their needs and different skills.
+The project is delivered by working in partnership with organisations that offer care and support to people with learning disabilities or acquired head injuries, considering their needs and different skills.

-Observed behaviour of the participants changed in the orchard, particularly improving interpersonal contact.
-The care programme of at least one of the participants is being amended as a result of this project.
+Observed behaviour of the participants changes in an orchard, particularly improving interpersonal contact.
+Self-worth has improved for both participants and their families.
+The care programme of at least one of the participants was amended as a result of this project and involvement in the project contributed to another participant entering employment.